Discrete diffusion-type equation on regular graphs and its applications: A limiting distribution result

-where, as stated above, $N_m(x_0)$ is the number of closed geodesics of length $m$, with distinct direction, beginning at $x_{0}$.
-For the sequence $\{X_{h}\}$ under consideration, and for fixed $t$, it is assumed that for sufficiently large $h$ we have that $N_{m}(x_{0}) = 0$ for all $0<m\leq t$.
-Recall the convention that $N_0(x_{0})=1$.
+where, as stated above, $N_m(x_{0,h})$ is the number of closed irreducible walks without a tail of length $m$ beginning at $x_{0,h}$.
+For the sequence $\{X_{h}\}$ under consideration, and for fixed $t$, it is assumed that for sufficiently large $h$ we have that $N_{m}(x_{0,h}) = 0$ for all $0<m\leq t$.
+Recall the convention that $N_0(x_{0,h})=1$.
 Therefore, for fixed $t$ and sufficiently large $h$, we have that

 By combining this with formula \eqref{eq:two_heat_kernels}, the proof is complete. \end{proof}